With more girls pregnant, Zimbabwe pushes a return to school

 “I can’t wait that long," Tanaka said.
 She planned to go to him immediately after giving birth.

 The clinic also offers contraceptives.
-But travel restrictions shut out many young people from such facilities, cutting off access to not only contraceptives but to counseling.
-Clinic workers say many young people need such services because of conservative parents who equate contraceptives with prostitution.
-Proposals to supply contraceptives in school have been met with outrage in this conservative and deeply religious country.
+But travel restrictions shut out many people from the supply and counseling.
+Workers say many need such services because of conservative parents who equate contraceptives with prostitution.

-“Girls are banned from taking contraceptives due to traditional myths that our parents have, that girls cannot have sex until they are in their 20s or married,” said Yvette Kanenungo, a 20-year old clinic volunteer.
-"The truth is that the girls are already having sex, but cannot freely take contraceptives because of the no-sex-before-marriage decree at home.”

-For Virginia, the travel restrictions meant she was stuck at home in Murehwa after visiting her parents from her city school last year.
-She enrolled instead at a local school, but spent little time there because of intermittent closures.

-At first, Virginia's parents — who try to support the family by sorting market items for sale and getting their drought-damaged land ready for growing again — wanted to pursue a statutory rape case against the older man who impregnated her.
-But they gave up when he was released on bail and said they now hope he'll take care of the baby.

-Virginia's father ignored advice from neighbors to make his daughter leave home.
-Her mother wanted to protect her, and that included keeping her out of school and away from harassment.
+For Virginia, travel restrictions meant she was stuck in Murehwa after visiting her parents from her city school.
+When she gave birth, her father ignored advice to make her leave home.
+Her mother wanted to protect her, and that included keeping her out of school — away from harassment.

-Virginia vows to return to school someday, though.
-She misses her classes, her peers.
-She wants to graduate and be accepted to a university, so she can get a degree and repay her parents' faith in her by building them a bigger home.
+Virginia vows to return someday.
+She wants to get into a university, earn a degree and repay her parents' faith in her by building them a bigger home.

 “This is not the end of the road, just a forced break.”